MauroDataMapper/docs/docs/about/introduction.md

 To fully understand the meaning of data, first we need to know some further information about its context, known as metadata.

 For example, consider a blood pressure reading.
-Although this has standard units, the method and state of the patient at the time the measurement was taken, will affect the recorded value.
+Although this has standard units, the method and state of the patient at the time the measurement was taken will affect the recorded value.
 Therefore, by outlining this additional information, the reading can be understood and interpreted more accurately.
 In this way, metadata allows data to be more searchable, comparable and standardised enabling further interoperability.

 ---